-Knowledge and understanding of the student are evaluated with an oral exam, during which he/she is required to demonstrate its ability of developing the proper control strategy for the process selected by the teacher.
+Knowledge and understanding of the student are evaluated with an oral exam (face-to-face or remotely using computer aids)), during which he/she is required to demonstrate its ability of developing the proper control strategy for the process selected by the teacher.
 The teacher can ask how to control a specified chemical or biochemical process, or can propose the mathematical model of a process.
 In order to address this task and make a suitable analysis of the problem, it is important that the student has a deep knowledge of the typical chemical engineering processes.
 The proposed choices need to be motivated using the theoretical concepts taught in the course.
 The student is also required to analyze particular situations proposed by the teacher during the exam.
 It is also evaluated the line of reasoning for the student presentation and the use of a proper technical language.

 The student is evaluated according to the following criteria:

 - demonstrated knowledge and understanding: 18/30-22/30;

 -demonstrated knowledge and understanding and ability of applying knowledge: 23/30-26/30;